betaglot/plantabeta/docs/guide/Who/PlanterInstructor.md

 # Planter Instructor

-> A person who teaches RookiePlanters and ExperiencedPlanters how to improve their planting ability.
+> A person who teaches NovicePlanters and ExperiencedPlanters how to improve their planting ability.

-::: tip Currently this position only exists in a few companies, unfortunately they only teach RookiePlanters.
+::: tip Currently this position only exists in a few companies, unfortunately they only teach NovicePlanters.

 :::

 ## Tasks of Planter Instructors

-- Observe Rookies to see which elements each is lacking and to give the rookie a report on things to work on.
+- Observe Novices to see which elements each is lacking and to give the Novice a report on things to work on.
     - Report for Planters
 - Observe HighBallers to see which elements they could improve and to add detail to the current elements.
     - Report
-- Talk to rookies about their experience to gain insights about their perspective.
+- Talk to Novices about their experience to gain insights about their perspective.

 ::: danger Unteachable Character Traits